cmccomb/google-scholar-for-github-pages/index.md

 5. You're ready to go!
 See below for some different use cases.

 # Inputs
-You can use this include file to slice and dice your publications in several different ways by passing different parameters.
+You can use this include file to slice and dice your publictions in several different ways by passing different parameters.
 All parameters are optional.
 Parameters can be used together - when used together, they implicitly have an AND relationship.
+Results are always shown with the most recent first.

 | Include Parameter | Description |
 | :----------------- | :----------- |
 | `author` | Return publications based on an author search.
 This uses substring matching, so providing last name only will work.
 You can provide multiple terms by separating them with semi-colons in the string (i.e., `searchterm="Einstein;Lovelace"`).
 Matching is not case sensitive. |
+| `limit` | The maximum number of publications to show.
+If you don't set this value then all publications that match the criteria will be provided.
 | `searchterm` | Return publications based on whether or not the title contains a specific term.
 You can provide multiple terms by separating them with semi-colons in the string (i.e., `searchterm="kleenex;tissue"`).
 Matching is not case sensitive. |
 | `venue` | Return publications based on the venue (conference, journal, workshop, etc) that they were published in.
 You can provide multiple venues by separating them with semi-colons in the string (i.e., `venue="Journal of Vogon Poetry;Journal of Underwater Basketweaving"`).
 Matching is not case sensitive. |
 | `year` | Return publications based on the year they were published.
 You can provide multiple years by separating them with semi-colons in the string (i.e., `year="2014;2015"`). |